 The following findings define how the system actually behaves in play.
 These are tier-shaping characteristics rather than isolated strengths or defects:

-- High onboarding cost: ~ 120–250 pages to first session.
-A GM must synthesize core combat, magic, Matrix, and gear systems before play is viable, creating a substantial upfront study requirement.
+- High onboarding cost: ~120–250 pages for the first session.
+A GM must synthesize core combat, magic, Matrix, and gear systems before play is viable.

 - Defined campaign sweet spot: 0–100 Karma.
 Within this range, challenge calibration and tension hold.
 Beyond it, static thresholds and opposition design degrade pacing and reliability.

 - Specialization threshold at the ~12-dice breakpoint.
-The threshold system makes generalized builds unreliable, mechanically pressuring players toward aggressive specialization and min-maxing.
+The threshold system makes generalized builds unreliable, pressuring players to specialize aggressively and min-max.

-- Hidden scope: best-in-class heist and security simulation.
-The product delivers unparalleled tools for break-and-enter, security design, and layered defenses, effectively functioning as a heist simulator despite not being marketed as one.
+- Hidden scope: unusually deep heist and security simulation.
+The product delivers tools for break-and-enter, security design, and layered defenses at a depth not reflected in its general cyberpunk-fantasy presentation.

 Tier Placement